kingcons/rawbones/README.md

 [epi]: https://github.com/jamesdabbs/epiderNES

+## Technical Documentation

+There is a guide to rawbones intended for developers exploring the project.
+It is [here](https://github.com/kingcons/rawbones/tree/blob/master/OVERVIEW.md).
+Feedback and pull requests are welcome!

 ## Why another emulator?

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Reading things teaches people how to write.
 Analogous, if we are to place programming at the same fundamental level, using a program should teach how it works.
 But we don&#39;t see this.</p>&mdash; Tony Garnock-Jones (@leastfixedpoint) <a href="https://twitter.com/leastfixedpoint/status/1026567416229314561?ref_src=twsrc%5Etfw">August 6, 2018</a></blockquote>